The Complete Denmark Experience: Cities, Castles & Coastlines

 Lunch

-Traditional Danish cuisine in medieval surroundings Mid-range
+Traditional Danish inn Mid-range

 Afternoon